-Creating Layer 7 Virtual Services (VIPs) using the Wizard
+Creating Layer 7 Virtual Services (Using the Wizard)

-The wizard can be used to setup one or more Layer 7 Virtual Services and associated Real Servers.
+The wizard can be used to configure one or more Layer 7 Virtual Services and associated Real Servers.

 To run the wizard:

 - 1. Open the WebUI and start the wizard by clicking the Accept button shown above, or by using the WebUI menu option: Cluster Configuration > Setup Wizard and clicking General Layer 7 Virtual Service. - 2.
 Define the required Virtual Service settings as shown in the example below: